-Located only blocks away from The Mattress Factory is The Andy Warhol Museum.
-Artist Andy Warhol was born and raised in Pittsburgh, and his hometown has honored his body of work with an eponymous museum, which is also on Pittsburgh’s North Side.
+Located only blocks away is The Andy Warhol Museum.
+Artist Andy Warhol was born and raised in Pittsburgh, and his hometown has honored his body of work with an eponymous museum.
 It is one of the few museums in the world dedicated solely to one artist.
-Opened on May 13, 1994, The Warhol is located at 117 Sandusky Street in another former warehouse and is one of the four Carnegie Museums in Pittsburgh.

 The seven-story museum houses an extensive collection of Warhol’s works and chronicles his illustrious career.
-Born in 1928, Warhol attended Schenley High School and Carnegie Institute of Technology (now Carnegie Mellon University) and upon graduation moved to New York City where he began working as a commercial artist.
+Born in 1928, Warhol attended Schenley High School and Carnegie Institute of Technology (now Carnegie Mellon University).
+Upon graduation he moved to New York City where he began working as a commercial artist.
 He became an award-winning illustrator and many of his early illustrations are exhibited at The Warhol.

 During the 1960s, Warhol began to experiment with painting, basing his first Pop works on comics and advertisements.
 In 1962, his celebrated Campbell’s Soup Cans series took the art world by storm, making Andy Warhol one of the most well-known artists of the last half of the 20th century.
 Having become a celebrity himself, Warhol went on to capture other such celebrated Pop icons as Marilyn Monroe, Elvis Presley, and Elizabeth Taylor on canvas.
 Many of those works are on display at The Warhol.
 Self-portraits that Warhol created can be found throughout the collection as well.